Canada's 2026 consultations on immigration levels: what to do before June 14, 2026

 Tighter caps and stabilized levels can change your timing and your options.
 Here is how we see the

-immediate impact for common situations in Vancouver, North Vancouver, West Vancouver, Coquitlam,
+immediate impact for common situations in Vancouver, North Vancouver, West Vancouver, Coquitlam, Burnaby, Surrey, and Richmond, and across Canada.

 Students already in Canada

 Expect continued caps and readiness checks for new intakes.
-If you plan to extend your Study Permit or
+If you plan to extend your Study Permit or transition to a PGWP, prepare strong proof of funds and academic progress.

-If you study in French or have French ability, this can open extra opportunities given the Francophone
+If you study in French or have French ability, this can open extra opportunities given the Francophone target.

 For individual planning under the current caps, see our study permit service page.